 If you have sickle cell trait, you are more at risk of severe complications if you catch malaria.
 If you visit any area where there is a risk of malaria, it is absolutely essential that you take antimalarial tablets.
 You must also take precautions to avoid being bitten by mosquitoes.

 Symptoms of sickle cell trait in children

-Younger children will not have any symptoms.
-They will be no more prone to becoming ill than children who do not have sickle cell trait.
+Younger children are extremely unlikely to have any symptoms.
+They will usually be no more prone to becoming ill than children who do not have sickle cell trait.
 Older children and young people who do heavy physical exercise may have the same complications as adults (see above).

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.